UTEP Miners football

-The UTEP Miners football program represents University of Texas at El Paso (UTEP) in the sport of American football.
-The Miners compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and in Conference USA (CUSA).
+The UTEP Miners football program represents University of Texas at El Paso (UTEP) in college football and competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Mountain West Conference.
+The Miners play their home games at the Sun Bowl which has a seating capacity of 51,500.
 They are coached by Scotty Walden.
 UTEP has produced a Border Conference championship team in 1956 and a Western Athletic Conference championship team in 2000, along with 15 and postseason bowl appearances.
-The Miners play their home games at the Sun Bowl which has a seating capacity of 51,500.

 History

 The University of Texas at El Paso (then known as the State College of Mines and Metallurgy) fielded its first intercollegiate football team during the 1914 season.
 Since its founding, the school has been known as the "Miners", a moniker used to reflect the original pedagogy of the university.
 First competing as an independent, UTEP joined the Border Intercollegiate Athletic Conference, also known as the Border Conference, in 1932.
 In 1956, the team won its first-conference championship and received an invite to the Sun Bowl, under then-head coach Mike Brumbelow.
 In 1962, the team left the Border Conference to become independent, before joining the Western Athletic Conference (WAC) in 1968.
 Up until that point, the team had made eight bowl appearances, all in the Sun Bowl, and accumulated a record of 5–3.

 The team left the WAC in 2005 to join Conference USA, where it has played since.
 In October 2024, the university accepted an offer to join the Mountain West Conference, starting in the 2026–27 academic year.